How does Parseur work?

 This is simply done by repeatedly selecting the data with the mouse, then naming the field accordingly.
 Like this:

 So you see the name of the member (Anna) and her number of pets (3) have been recorded.
 But how did that happen?

-Well, when you created the template, Parseur recorded your selection by saving the delimiters around it.
-After all, one can’t rely on the field content itself since it’s going to be different from an email to the next, right?
+Well, when you created the template, Parseur recorded your selection by saving the surrounding delimiters.
+After all, one can't rely on the field content itself since it's going to be different from an email to the next, right?

 So here's what Parseur recorded: